mdn/content/files/en-us/learn/server-side/express_nodejs/mongoose/index.md

 3. This will open the _Create a Shared Cluster_ screen.
     ![Choose a cloud provider when using MongoDB Atlas.](mongodb_atlas_-_createsharedcluster.jpg)

-    - Select any provider from the *Cloud Provider & Region* section.
+    - Select any provider from the _Cloud Provider & Region_ section.
 Different providers offer different regions.
-    - **Cluster Tier** and **Additional Settings** don't need to be changed.
-You can change the name of your Cluster under **Cluster Name**.
-We are naming it Cluster0 for this tutorial.
+    - _Cluster Tier_ and _Additional Settings_ don't need to be changed.
+You can change the name of your Cluster under _Cluster Name_.
+We are naming it `Cluster0` for this tutorial.
     - Click the **Create Cluster** button (creation of the cluster will take some minutes).

 4. This will open the _Security Quickstart_ section.
     ![Set up the Access Rules on the Security Quickstart screen on MongoDB Atlas.](mongodb_atlas_-_securityquickstart.jpg)

     - Enter a username and password.
-Remember to copy and store the crendentials safely as we will need them later on.
+Remember to copy and store the credentials safely as we will need them later on.
 Click the **Create User** button.

       > **Note:** Avoid using special characters in your MongoDB user password as mongoose may not parse the connection string properly.

     - Enter `0.0.0.0/0` in the IP Address field.
-This basically tells MongoDB that we want to allow access from anywhere.
+This tells MongoDB that we want to allow access from anywhere.
 Click the **Add Entry** button.

       > **Note:** It is a best practice to limit the IP addresses that can connect to your database and other resources.
 Here we allow a connection from anywhere because we don't know where the request will come from after deployment.